Friday, 23 September 2011

 - Wind thin elastic around your bobbin (I always wind 2 so I have one at hand)

 - With the right side of the fabric facing you, gently keep hold of the front and back of the fabric and sew.
-It will instantly bunch up so keep a firm grip but let the machine do its thing.
+It will instantly bunch up so keep a firm grip but let the machine do its thing.- Do as many rows as you like, I did 9.

 - Put the side edges of the fabric together and french seam close